-The fellowing sequence of events illustrates some of the difficulties we have had:
+The following sequence of events illustrates some of the culties we have had: difficulties we have had:

-(1) On March 31 we read in one of the Tokyo English language newspapers of two fishing vessels that were conteminated.
-The Embassy called the Ministry of Foreign Affairs who reported the following information by telephone:

-(a) The Koci Maru, then at the port of Misaki, was at 9 degrees, 22 minutes north, 178 degrees, 19 minutes east on March 1.
-The surface of the ship was reading 2443 counts per minute, the catch 155 counts per minute and the men 500 counts per minute.
-The fish had been impounded awaiting a decision as to their safety.

-(b) The Myojiim Maru was at Shiogone.
-On March 1 it was at 29 Acgrees, 8 minutes morth, 177 degrees, 19 minutes east.
-The surface of the ship was reading 50 to 400 counts per minute, the fish 56 to 84 counts per minute, and the crew 40 to 90 counts per minute.

-(2) The Embassy informed the Ministry of Wolfare of my interest in secing the ships and fish and told them a special plane would be available to fly me to the two ports.
-The Foreign Office was requested to arrange for access to the vessels and was invited to send wheever they wished to designate with me on this trip.
-A flight was scheduled for early on the morning of April 2.
+- (1) On March 31 we read in one of the Tokyo English language newspapers of two fishing vessels that were contaminated.
+The Embassy called the Ministry of Foreign Affairs who reported the following information by telephone: - (a) The Koei Maru, then at the port of Misaki, was at 9 degrees, 22 minutes north, 178 degrees, 19 minutes east on a farch 1.
+The surface of the ship was reading 2443 counts per minute, the catch 155 counts per minute and the men 500 counts not been to be a decision as per minute.
+The fish had been impounded awaiting a decision as to their safety. - (b) The Myojiim Maru was at Shiogone.
+On March 1 it was at 29 degrees, 8 minutes north, 177 degrees, 19 minutes east.
+The surface of the ship was reading 50 to 400 counts per minute, the fish 56 to 84 counts per minute, and the crew 40 to 90 counts. per minute. - (2) The Embassy informed the Ministry of Welfare of my interest in seeing the ships and fish and told them a special plane would be available to fly me to the two ports.
+The Foreign Office was requested to arrange for access to the vessels and was invited to send whoever they wished to designate with me on this trip.
+A flight was scheduled for early on the morning of April 2;

-(3) Around noon on April 1 the Foreign Ministry called the Embassy and advised that the Myojiin Maru had left Shiogone that morning, that its destinction was not known, and that the fish had been disposed of in an unknown mannor.
-The Embassy informed the Foreign Ministry that, this being the case, we would limit our trip to Misski.
+(3) Around noon on April 1 the Foreign Ministry called the Embassy and advised that the Myojiim Maru had left Shiogone that morning, that its destination was not known, and that the fish had been disposed of in an unknown manner.
+The Embassy informed the Foreign Ministry that, this being the case, we would limit our trip to Misslet. would limit our trip to Misaki.

-(4) At 4 PM on the afternoon of April 1 the Foreign Ministry again called to inform the Embassy that the Koci Maru had left the port of Misaki one hour before to dump its contaminated catch at sea.
-The Embassy asked the Foreign Ministry to call the vessel back insamuch as it was only one hour off port but the Japanese stated this could not be accomplished.
+(4) At 4 PM on the afternoon of April 1 the Foreign Ministry again called to inform the Embassy that the Koei Maruhad left the port of Misaki one hour before to dump its contaminated catch at sea.
+The Embassy asked the Foreign Ministry to call the vessel back insmuch as it was only one hour off port but the Japanese stated this could not be accomplished.

-To summarize the tune situation, it is my belief that no significantly contaminated tune have arrived in Japan except for the catch from the Fukuryu Maru.
-Rigorous inspections procedures will undoubtedly disclose certain emounts of low level radioactivity on the surface of the tune but the ' significance of this is minimized by the practice of skinning tune prior to canning.
-In the meantime the tune market has stabilized and tune representatives of American tune interests have informed me that their companies are no longer concerned over the problem.
+To summarize the tuna situation, it is my belief that no. significantly contaminated tuna have arrived in Japan except for the catch from the Fukuryu Maru.
+Rigorous inspections procedures will undoubtedly disclose certain amounts of low level radicativity on the surface of the tuna but the significance of this is minimized by the practice of skinning tuna prior to canning.
+In the meantime the tuna market has stabilized and tuna representatives of American tuna interests have informed me that their companies are no longer concerned over the problem.